Tarot Runes I Ching Stichomancy Contact

 Today's Stichomancy for Fidel Castro

-The fourth excerpt represents the element of Earth.
-It speaks of physical influences and the impact of the unseen on the visible world, and is drawn from Rise and Fall of Cesar Birotteau by Honore de Balzac:
+The first excerpt represents the past or something you must release, and is drawn from Rise and Fall of Cesar Birotteau by Honore de Balzac:

 Rise and Fall of Cesar Birotteau